 You’re probably aware of the importance of putting out high-quality content on your social channels.
 But what about your social media design?
 This too should be thought of as ‘content’; research has found that posts accompanied with an image attract 94% more views than content without.
 The images you choose to accompany your social media content are crucial.
 You need to be thinking about image size, resolution, as well as the content of the image and how this aligns with your brand’s existing aesthetic and personality.
+You want it to match your website so that there is a link and a flow of content, however, if you are revamping your social media channels and they look better than your main website, you may want to contact a web design Southbank company or one similar, to see what they can do so anyone who is visiting your website will like what they see.
 Here’s a quick rundown on what works and what doesn’t for social media design.

 Size Matters (For social media designs)